 - Atlis takes a totally different approach.
 The design uses two geometric trends – layering in a very Material Design style – and asymmetry with a box that twists and turns in to more trapezoidal forms with hover actions.
 The design is so simple that you can’t help but look at it.
 It’s also quite complex with the stretchy movement of the “Can Atlis help?” box.
 Keep scrolling and even more shapes with varying degrees of asymmetry pop onto the screen.
 This deceivingly complex site design is a lot of fun to play with.

 ConclusionWhen planning your next project, think geometry!
 How can you use simple shapes in new and interesting ways to encourage engagement and give users something different to look at in the process.
 There are a lot of different ways to use geometry in design projects, pair shapes with interesting animation, color or imagery to create a design that showcases your content.

-< p class="p4″>What trends are you loving (or hating) right now?
+And have fun.
+Geometric patterns have a lighter, less formal feel than some other design concepts.
+Use that to your advantage when using these techniques.< p class="p4">What trends are you loving (or hating) right now?
 I’d love to see some of the websites that you are fascinated with.
 Drop me a link on Twitter; I’d love to hear from you.